KOHO is a top reloadable prepaid card that offers cash back rewards each time you make a purchase.

 On the app, click on ‘Credit’ and then ‘Register to build your credit history.

-You can also view your current credit score and track how it improves as you build credit history.
+You can also view your current credit score and track how it improves as you build your credit history.

 The line of credit provided by KOHO has no interest fees.